OR WAIT 15 SECS

 DETROIT – Physicians at Henry Ford Hospital have found that chronic hepatitis C, an inflammation of the liver caused by a viral infection, may increase the risk for kidney cancer.

 Using administrative data from Henry Ford Health System, physicians found that 4.3 percent of kidney cancer cases diagnosed between 1997 and 2007, tested positive for the hepatitis C virus antibody (anti-HCV).
-This compares to approximately 1.6 percent of the
+This compares to approximately 1.6 percent of the U.S. population who test positive.

 “We next looked at the incidence of renal cell carcinoma among hepatitis C-infected patients over a 10 year period and found that it was significantly higher than among uninfected individuals,” says Stuart C. Gordon, MD, director of hepatology at Henry Ford Hospital and lead author of a study presented today at the American Association for the Study of Liver Diseases’ annual meeting in San Francisco.